NEEDED RESPITE: Bye Week Comes at Good Time for Banged Up Bulldogs Ahead of Semifinal Game Against Coudersport

 Wagner, the Bulldogs’ record-setting sophomore quarterback, injured his shoulder against Central Clarion on Oct.
 27 in the 35-14 loss.

-Huffman, a receiver, linebacker and the backup QB, was also injured early in the game and could not continue.
+Huffman, a receiver, linebacker, and backup QB was also injured early in the game and could not continue.

 Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.